coq/coq/doc/sphinx/proof-engine/ltac.rst

       it doesn't look for further matches.
 In :tacn:`match`, if :token:`ltac_expr` fails in a matching branch, it will try to match on subsequent branches.

-      .. coqtop:: reset none
+      .. rocqtop:: reset none

          Goal True.

-      .. coqtop:: all
+      .. rocqtop:: all

          Fail lazymatch True with
          | True => idtac "branch 1"; fail
          | _ => idtac "branch 2"
          end.

-      .. coqtop:: all
+      .. rocqtop:: all

          match True with
          | True => idtac "branch 1"; fail